Course - Project topic: Practical Master in Applied Theatre and Dramaturgy - DRA3191

 Upon successful completion of this course, students will know how to:

-• allocate material, financial and human resources for the project that follows basic sustainability principles
+- dispose of material, financial and human resources for the project that follow basic sustainability principles

 Learning methods and activities

-Selected joint seminars are offered in practical and methodological tools for carrying out the master's project.
-The aim of the course is to provide a concrete and practically oriented knowledge base for the student's own development and follow-up of the master's project.
+The course has seminars where students learn about practical and methodological tools for planning, implementing and documenting the master's project throughout the semester.
+The aim of the course is to provide a concrete and practically oriented knowledge base for the student's own development and to follow-up the master's projects.

 Course requirements